wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 5. If you configured the Azure Active Directory application properly and set the corresponding settings in Web.config, you should be redirected to the log in.
 Simply log in with the account you used to create the Azure Active Directory application in the Azure Management Portal, since it's the Azure Active Directory application's default owner.

 <a name="bkmk_deploy"></a>
-## Deploy the sample application to Azure Websites
+## Deploy the sample application to Azure Web Apps

-Here, you will publish the application to a web site in Azure Websites.
-There are already instructions at [README.md](https://github.com/Azure-Samples/active-directory-dotnet-webapp-roleclaims/blob/master/README.md) for deploying to Azure Websites, but those steps also annul the configuration for your local debug environment.
+Here, you will publish the application to a web app in Azure.
+There are already instructions at [README.md](https://github.com/Azure-Samples/active-directory-dotnet-webapp-roleclaims/blob/master/README.md) for deploying to Azure Web Apps, but those steps also annul the configuration for your local debug environment.
 I'll show you how to deploy while preserving the debug configuration.

 1. Right-click your project and select **Publish**.

 	![](./media/web-sites-dotnet-lob-application-azure-ad/publish-app.png)

 <!-- deleted by customization
-2. Select **Windows Azure web sites**.
+2. Select **Windows Azure Web Apps**.

 3. If you haven't signed in to Azure, click **Add an account** and use the Microsoft account for your Azure subscription to sign in.

-4. Once signed in, click **New** to create a new web site in Azure.
+4. Once signed in, click **New** to create a new web app in Azure.

 5. In **Hosting**, Fill in all required fields.

 	![](./media/web-sites-dotnet-lob-application-azure-ad/4-create-website.png)

 5. You will need a database connection for this application to store role mappings, cached tokens, and any application data.
-In **Create Azure Websites** dialog, click **Services**.
+In **Create Azure Web App** dialog, click **Services**.
 Next to the **SQL Database** click the plus sign to add a new database.

 	![](./media/web-sites-dotnet-lob-application-azure-ad/4-create-database.png)